 You obtain a CAGE code by registering with the System for Award Management, or sam.gov.
 In 2012, SAM.gov replaced older systems known as CCR and ORCA and several other government databases.

 Sam.gov registration is mandatory in order to do business with the government through a GSA Schedule, or any other federal contract.
 It provides Agencies with information about your business, and is the central storage location for agencies to check for updates to your company information.
 It also enables the Agency to pay your invoices via electronic funds transfer, should you be awarded a government contract.

 Registering at SAM results in a CAGE Code being assigned but does not ensure that your firm will win a contract, but it is a prerequisite to winning a Federal contract.

-Registration is free and is not all that complicated, so there is usually no need to pay someone for this service.
+There is no fee to register and it is not too complicated, so there is no need to pay contractor registration firm for this service.